owntech-foundation/Core/docs/pwm.md

+!!! note ""
     PWM, or Pulse Width Modulation, is a method used in electronics to control the power supplied to devices like motors, LEDs, and heaters.
 Instead of changing the voltage or current level, PWM changes the amount of time the power is on (the pulse width) compared to the time it's off.

     In power electronics, PWM is super important because it allows us to control the average power delivered to a load by varying the duty cycle of the pulse.
 This means we can regulate the speed of motors or the brightness of LEDs.

 ## Features